thisisyomans/robotirade/README.md

 ## How To Play

-W - move character upwards
+W - move character (soldier) upwards
-A - move character to left
+A - move character (soldier) to left
+S - move character (soldier) downwards
+D - move character (soldier) to right
+Space - shoot missiles
+Mouse - character will shoot missiles in direction of mouse (it acts as your aiming tool)

 ## Getting Started